charlesANC/distran/README.md

 # How to run (for Cássio)

 For running the experiment reported in the article A2, please run the class RodarDistran.
+If your machine is not a Windows computer with a "c:\temp" folder where the program could write output files in it, pass the VM parameter "-DoutDir=<your_directory>".